Joe Enochs

-Joseph Andrew Enochs (born September 1, 1971) is an American former professional soccer player who spent the majority of his career at German club VfL Osnabrück.
+Joseph Andrew Enochs (born September 1, 1971) is an American soccer coach and former professional player who spent the majority of his career at German club VfL Osnabrück.

 He began his professional career with the San Francisco United All Blacks before moving to Germany to sign with FC St. Pauli.
 He never played for the first team and moved to Osnabrück in 1996.
 Enochs earned one cap with the United States national team in 2001.

 College

 Enochs attended California State University, Sacramento, where he played soccer from 1989 to 1992.
 He finished his four years at Sac State with nine goals and fifteen assists in 71 games.

 Club career

 All Blacks

 After finishing his career with Sac State, Enochs signed with the U.S. Third Division (USISL) San Francisco United All Blacks and played until the summer of 1994.

 St. Pauli

 In 1994, Enochs received a phone call from a former Sac State teammate Mark Baena.
 Baena was playing in Germany and was looking for a roommate.
 Enochs decided to take Baena up on his offer and moved to Germany.
 Enochs later explained, "I was going to come home after the first year [in Germany], but I was having too much fun."
 In 1994, Enochs signed with St. Pauli.
 The team placed him with its Fourth Division amateur farm team.
 The next season, Enochs and his team mates had moved to the third-tier Regionalliga Nord for the 1995–96 season where he played in 34 games, scoring one goal.

+In the spring of 1996 he trialled with Norwegian Eliteserien club Stabæk, facilitated by former St. Pauli player Andreas Mayer.

 He performed well enough that he was offered a position on St. Pauli's first team, but he decided to move to third-tier club VfL Osnabrück in 1996.